cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

 ## Create an Order Book

-Create an order book for a new pair of token to the exchange.
+Create an order book for a new pair of tokens to the exchange.
-Source blockchain is `Mars`, target blockchain is `Venus`.
+The source blockchain is `Mars`.
+The  target blockchain is `Venus`.

 The order book is to sell `mcx` and buy `vcx` token.